tendermint/fundraising/x/fundraising/spec/02_state.md

 	Status                AuctionStatus     // the auction status }

-// AllowedBidder defines a bidder who is allowed to bid for the auction. type AllowedBidder string
+// AllowedBidder defines a bidder who is allowed to bid with max number of bids. type AllowedBidder struct {
+    Bidder  string  // a bidder who is allowed to bid MaxBidNumber uint64  // a maximum number of bids per bidder }
 ```